juliohsu/NumberFacts/README.md

 # NumberFacts
-Hi, this is my new website which give you amazingly funny and insteresting facts in this world, based on the random number or you can just insert your desired number!
+Hi, this is my new website which give you useful and insteresting facts about humanity history, based on the random number or you can just insert your desired number!

 PS: If you want to see how this website works you must download my repository and run on local server, because the link of fetch api is in http!